 Every household probably has a bottle or two of bleach that is used for laundry and cleaning, but is using bleach to clean cages safe?
 Will residual fumes harm your pet?
 Can you use bleach full strength?

-You can use bleach to clean and disinfect your pet's cage, but it cannot be used full strength and it needs to be rinsed off thoroughly before putting your pet back in.
+Bleach can be used to disinfect pet cages, but it cannot be used full strength and must be thoroughly rinsed before returning your pet to its habitat.
 A bleach solution can be made by mixing water and bleach together to get a 10% bleach solution.

 Bleach to Water Ratios